FilipePires98/PacmanAgent-AI/README.md

 The authors of the base code are mainly professores Diogo Gomes and Mario Antunes.
 The authors of this specific implementation of the Pacman agent are Filipe Pires and João Alegria.

-For further information, please contact us at filipesnetopires@ua.pt or joao.p@ua.pt.
+For further information, please contact us at fsnap@protonmail.com or joao.p@ua.pt.

 # Credits
 Sprites from https://github.com/rm-hull/big-bang/tree/master/examples/pacman/data